b-lukaszuk/rust_luzne_zadanka/book1/README.md

 # Book 1

-Selected bits from "The Rust Programming Language" written at a whim.
+Selected bits from "The Rust Programming Language" written at a whim and used for educational purposes.

 Link to the [book online](https://doc.rust-lang.org/book/title-page.html).